 Also Rankedsee more on O. Henry

 Sir Winston Leonard Spencer-Churchill, KG, OM, CH, TD, DL, FRS, RA was a British politician who was the Prime Minister of the United Kingdom from 1940 to 1945 and again from 1951 to 1955.
 Widely regarded as one of the greatest wartime leaders of the 20th century, Churchill was also an officer in the ...more

 Profession: Statesman, Painter, Politician, Journalist Orator, + more

 Credits: Young Winston, Churchill's People, The First World War, The Finest Hours

 "I knew it.
 I knew it.
 Born in a hotel room - and God damn it - died in a hotel room."

 Eugene Gladstone O'Neill was an American playwright and Nobel laureate in Literature.
 His poetically titled plays were among the first to introduce into American drama techniques of realism earlier associated with Russian playwright Anton Chekhov, Norwegian playwright Henrik Ibsen, and Swedish ...more

 Age: Died at 65 (1888-1953)

-Birthplace: Times Square, New York City, New York, United States of America
+Birthplace: Times Square, New York City, USA, New York